Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 3. Innovation and Adaptability

-Healthcare executives must be adept at driving meaningful change while maintaining operational excellence.
-Kevin Reddy, Principal of Furst Group, emphasizes that organizations want "leadership talent who understand the dynamics of the healthcare system and who have the capacity to think outside the traditional format to bring new ideas to effect efficiencies and lower costs without sacrificing quality and access to care.
+C-Suite leaders must be adept at driving meaningful change while maintaining operational excellence.
+Kevin Reddy, Principal of Furst Group, emphasizes that organizations want “leadership talent who understand the dynamics of the healthcare system and who have the capacity to think outside the traditional format to bring new ideas to effect efficiencies and lower costs without sacrificing quality and access to care.”

 4. Trust and Psychological Safety